Magnetic field reveals vanishing Hall response in the normal state of stripe-ordered cuprates

-Since $d\rho_{xx}/dT<0$ in the normal state, one could also speculate whether \rh vanishes (i.e. $\rho_{xy}=0$, or conductivity $\sigma_{xy}=0$) because of some kind of quasiparticle localization.
-However, our results are the opposite of those in lightly-doped\cite{Ando2004}, i.e. insulating cuprates with a diverging $\rho_{xx}(T\rightarrow 0)$, or in highly underdoped\cite{Balakirev2003} cuprates, both of which seem to show a diverging \rh at low $T$.
+Since $d\rho_{xx}/dT<0$ in the normal state, one could speculate whether \rh\ vanishes (i.e. $\rho_{yx}=0$, or conductivity $\sigma_{xy}=0$) because of some kind of localization.
+Strong, exponential localization does not describe the data because the $T$-dependence of the resistivity is very weak, it becomes even weaker with increasing $H$, and at the same time, the absolute value of $\rho_{xx}$ remains relatively low and comparable to that at $T>T_0$ (Fig.~\ref{R-RH}a,c).
+Similarly, as the system goes from the VL to the normal state with $H$ at a fixed, relatively high $T<T_0$, the $H$-dependence of $\rho_{xx}$ is negligible\cite{ZShi2019-Hc2} (e.g. at $\sim 4$~K in Fig.~\ref{R-RH}a), while \rh\ changes qualitatively from a finite negative value to zero (Fig.~\ref{R-RH}b).
+Our results for \rh\ are indeed the opposite of those in lightly-doped\cite{Ando2004}, i.e. insulating cuprates with a diverging $\rho_{xx}(T\rightarrow 0)$, or in highly underdoped\cite{Balakirev2003} cuprates, both of which seem to show a diverging \rh\ at low $T$.
 If $n=n_\mathrm{H}=1/(eR_\mathrm{H})$ holds, this is indeed consistent with a depletion of carriers, whereas in our case it would indicate a diverging number of carriers.
-In addition, although $d\rho_{xx}/dT<0$ in the normal state of \lesco\ and \lnsco, this $\rho_{xx}(T)$ is very weak, it becomes even weaker with increasing $H$, and at the same time, the absolute value of $\rho_{xx}$ remains relatively low and comparable to that at $T>T_0$ (Figs.~\ref{R-RH}A and \ref{R-RH}C).
-Likewise, as the system goes from the VL to the normal state with $H$ at a fixed, relatively high $T<T_0$, the $H$-dependence of $\rho_{xx}$ is negligible \cite{ZShi2019-Hc2} (e.g. at $\sim 4$~K in Fig.~\ref{R-RH}A), while \rh changes qualitatively from a finite negative value to zero (Fig.~\ref{R-RH}B).
-Hence, simple localization mechanisms cannot explain $R_\mathrm{H}=0$ observed over a wide range of $T$ and $H$ in the normal state of striped cuprates.
+Likewise, weak localization in 2D is not consistent with the data, since the same $\ln(1/T)$ behavior is observed also along the $c$ axis, just like in underdoped \lsco\ (ref.~\cite{Ando1995}).
+While weak localization does not produce a correction to the classical \rh\ value, electron-electron interactions in weakly disordered 2D metals give rise\cite{Lee1985} to logarithmic corrections to $\rho_{xx}$ and \rh, which are related such that $\delta R_\mathrm{H}/R_\mathrm{H}=2(\delta\rho_{xx}/\rho_{xx})$.
+However, just like in \lsco\ (ref.~\cite{Ando1995}), this is not consistent with our observation\cite{ZShi2019-Hc2} of a large $\ln(1/T)$ term in $\rho_{xx}$, and it does not describe the vanishing \rh.
+Hence, standard localization mechanisms cannot explain $R_\mathrm{H}=0$ observed over a wide range of $T<T_0$ and $H>H_{\mathrm{c2}}$.